ambitioninc/django-localized-recurrence/README.md

 Overview
 ----------------------------------------

-Your site has a lot of uses, spread across different timezones.
+Your site has a lot of users, spread across different timezones.
 You want the allow them to schedule recurring events.
 Without localized recurrences, it is difficult to ensure that something happens at 3:00 PM every Wednesday in a User's local time.
 With localized recurrences,